Battle Mechanics

 • If Reflect is in effect for the target and the attack is physical, or Light Screen is in effect for the target and the attack is special, the damage will be halved if there is only one Pokémon on the target's side or multiplied by 2/3 if there is more than one Pokémon on the target's side.
 This effect is ignored if the attack is a critical hit.

-• If the attack is a critical hit (see above), the damage is multiplied by 2, unless the attacker has the ability Sniper, in which case it is multiplied by 3.
+• If the attack is a critical hit (see above), the damage is multiplied by 1.5 (2 prior to the sixth generation), or by 2 (3 prior to the sixth generation) if the attacker has the ability Sniper.

 • If the attack has more than one target, the damage is multiplied by 3/4.